Dolbeault-type complexes on $G_2$- and $\mathrm{Spin}(7)$-manifolds: Complexes and representations

-\end{proposition} Reyes-Carrion showed in \cite{Reyes1998} that the complex $(\Lambda_{14}^2,D)$ generated by the adjoint representation of $G_2$ is elliptic.
-We develop Theorem B that lists all elliptic complexes on a $G_2-$manifold generated by $G_2-$invariant subspaces of $\Lambda^*(\mathbb{R}^7).$ \begin{theoremB} Let $(M,g,\varphi)$ be a compact $G_2-$manifold.
+generated by the adjoint representation of $G_2$ is elliptic.
+We develop the following theorem that gives all Dolbeault complexes on a compact $G_2$-manifold generated by $G_2$-invariant subspaces of $\Lambda^*(\mathbb{R}^7).$ \begin{theorem} Let $(M,g,\varphi)$ be a compact $G_2$-manifold.
 Then the following complexes on $M$ are elliptic